cjumel/conf.nvim/README.md

 ## Installation

-To install `conf.nvim`, you can use your favorite plugin manager, for example [lazy.nvim](https://github.com/folke/lazy.nvim):
+To install `conf.nvim`, you can use your favorite plugin manager, for example I use [lazy.nvim](https://github.com/folke/lazy.nvim):

 ```lua